HUNTERVEDANSH/Interfacing-Hokuyo-Laser-in-ROS/README.md

 ![](https://github.com/HUNTERVEDANSH/Interfacing-Hokuyo-Laser-in-ROS/blob/main/check_obstacle/ros-rviz.png)
 - Click add, then select the topic /scan.
 If you have an error related to tf, you need to manually enter your fixed frame as “/laser” in the textbox next to fixed frame on the left side of the GUI.

+- **Note: driver.h, .bag, .txt files are uploaded for more info about the LaserScan data.**